 The protocol was applied to data from a patient suffering from distal leg sarcoma in order to visualize the affected anatomical region from a 3D perspective.
 Using the method described in section 2, the portion of the affected bone (here, the tibia and fibula) and tumor were segmented from the patient’s CT scan.
 Then, using the segmentation tools from 3D Slicer, two biomodels were created: the bone (section of the tibia and fibula) (Figure 1A) and tumor (Figure 1B).

 Next, the two 3D models were positioned virtually with respect to the marker for optimal visualization.
 Both modes described in section 3 were followed for this example.
 For visualization mode, the models were centered in the upper face of the marker (Figure 2).
 For registration mode, the marker adaptor was positioned in the bone (specifically, the tibia [Figure 3]).
 Then, a small section of the tibia was selected to be 3D-printed with a 3D marker adaptor (Figure 4).
 An Ultimaker 3 extended 3D printer with PLA material was used to create the 3D-printed markers (Figure 5A, B), marker holder base (Figure 5C) for the “visualization” mode, and section of the tibia for “registration” mode (Figure 5D).
 Figure 5E shows how the marker was attached to the “visualization” mode 3D-printed base.
 Figure 5F shows the attachment with the “registration” mode 3D-printed biomodel.
-Finally, Unity was used to create the app and deploy it in the smartphone.
+Finally, Unity was used to create the app and deploy it on the smartphone.

 Figure 6 shows how the app worked for “visualization” mode.
 The hologram was accurately located in the upper part of the cube as previously defined.
 Figure 7 shows the application for “registration” mode, in which the app positioned the complete bone model on top of the 3D-printed section.
 The final visualization of the holograms was clear and realistic, maintained the real sizes of the biomodels, and positioned accurately.
 When using the smartphone application, the AR marker needs to be visible by the camera for the app to correctly display the holograms.
 In addition, the light conditions in the scene must be of good quality and constant for proper marker detection.
 Bad light conditions or reflections on the marker surface hinder the tracking of the AR marker and cause malfunctioning of the app.